 construction for safety to life and property as required by section

-by written order condemn the installation or noncomplying portion thereof, or order service to
+written order condemn the installation or noncomplying portion thereof, or order service to the

-the installation disconnected, and shall send a copy of the order to the commissioner.
-If the
+installation disconnected, and shall send a copy of the order to the board.
+If the installation or the

 (d) Copies of each condemnation or disconnection order shall be served personally or by